From Chaos to Clarity

 The Quarter-Century War

-My recovery began around 2001 — a relentless cycle of attempts and devastating relapses that would define the next two decades.
-At sixteen, I was already coming apart: cocaine and alcohol consuming me while I was quietly becoming the public face of an Edmonton youth homelessness shelter.
+My recovery started in 2001.
+What followed was two decades of attempts and relapses.
+At sixteen I was already coming apart.
+Cocaine and alcohol were consuming me, and at the same time I was becoming the public face of an Edmonton youth homelessness shelter.
 Featured in commercials.
 Plastered on billboards.
-A public success story concealing a private disaster.
-From eighteen onward, I lived split between two realities — by day passing as semi-functional, channeling raw anxiety into work performance, climbing parts of the corporate ladder through sheer white-knuckled effort.
+A public success story covering a private disaster.
+From eighteen onward I lived split between two realities.
+By day, semi-functional, channeling raw anxiety into work and climbing parts of the corporate ladder on white-knuckled effort.
 By night I disappeared into crime, sex, drugs, and reckless chaos.
-Chaos wasn't just familiar — it was the only home I knew.
-The more I found, the more it confirmed everything that had already been written about me.
+Chaos wasn't just familiar.
+It was the only home I knew.
+The more of it I found, the more it confirmed everything already written about me.

-By my late thirties, after countless attempts and interventions, I was back at the beginning — quietly meeting all eleven DSM-5 criteria for Substance Use Disorder.
+By my late thirties, after countless attempts and interventions, I was quietly meeting all eleven DSM-5 criteria for Substance Use Disorder.
 Truthfully, I had been for years.
-When I did manage sobriety, it often felt worse than using — and I was convinced that meant I was broken beyond repair.
+When I did manage sobriety, it often felt worse than using, and I took that as proof I was broken beyond repair.
 What I didn't understand yet was that the trauma underneath had never been touched.
-Alcohol had become my outsourced nervous system — delivering the only moments of peace available to a brain wired for war.
+Alcohol had become my outsourced nervous system, delivering the only moments of peace available to a brain wired for war.
 My addiction wasn't a moral failing.
 It was survival gone sideways.

-Early treatment convinced me sobriety would fix everything.
+Early treatment had convinced me sobriety would fix everything.
 It didn't.
-After nearly a year clean, I looked fine on paper — stable job, bills paid, relationships repaired — but inside I was coming apart at the seams.
+After nearly a year clean I looked fine on paper.
+Stable job.
+Bills paid.
+Relationships repaired.
+Inside I was coming apart at the seams.
 The anxiety was relentless and invisible.
 I hid panic attacks behind locked bathroom doors.
-I avoided people entirely because even the smallest human interaction could derail everything.
+I avoided people because even the smallest interaction could derail an entire day.
 I remember standing on train platforms for an hour or more, watching packed car after packed car slide past, because stepping into a crowded train felt worse to me than dying.
-Every day was survival in slow motion — full-blown fight-or-flight running constantly behind a calm face.
+Every day was survival in slow motion.
+Fight-or-flight running constantly behind a calm face.
 I didn't understand what was happening to me.
-I only knew one thing with certainty: sobriety wasn't the same as peace.
-Persistence alone doesn't heal what was never addressed.
+I only knew one thing with certainty: sobriety isn't the same as peace.

 Sobriety Peace

 The turning point came during my final stay in a concurrent-disorders program in Southern Alberta.
 It wasn't my first rehab.
-But it was the first time I stopped running from my childhood and turned to face it.
-The process was painful in ways I hadn't anticipated — but it cracked something open.
+It was the first time I stopped running from my childhood and turned to face it.
+The process was painful in ways I hadn't anticipated.
+It also cracked something open.
 Vulnerability.
 Insight.
 And for the first time in longer than I could remember, a hope that didn't feel like a lie.

-The most effective and validating information I’ve ever found, I had to uncover on my own.
-No one taught me how adverse childhood experiences, toxic stress, and early attachment shape behaviour, coping, and identity.
+The most validating information I've ever found, I had to uncover on my own.
+Nobody taught me how adverse childhood experiences, toxic stress, and early attachment shape behaviour, coping, and identity.
 Most of what I know now never came up in treatment.
-And the most dangerous trauma is the kind that hides in plain sight, unnoticed by both patients and clinicians.
+And the most dangerous trauma is the kind that hides in plain sight, unnoticed by patients and clinicians alike.

 Youth Emergency Shelter train station advertisement circa early 2000s